[Minor revision-posted 2/13/18 (replaces 3/31/16 edition)]

 (2) Any forms required for the specific transaction type;

-(3) Description – This should be a brief but definitive description of the expenditure.
+(3) Description and business purpose – This should be a brief but definitive description of the expenditure.
 The first thirty characters will be printed on the skirt of the check.
 The field on the form must be completed by the preparing department and should include the information the vendor will need to apply the payment; and

 b.
 DPs that are to be paid on sponsored projects must be in compliance with the sponsored project.
 Any questions on allowability should be directed to the appropriate accountant in the Office of Accounting Services.